0tt049/0tt049/README.md

 ## *Full-stack developer*

 - I used to be an architect and a hobby woodworker, then woodworker and a hobby programmer, now programmer.
-- I'm aiming at full WebGL proficiency by the end of the semester.
+- I'm aiming at full WebGPU proficiency by the end of the semester.
+- If I can stop obsessing over A.I.

 ## My Stats 👇